|

 into a database, but greatly enhanced the site's ease-of-use.

-Site of the Day award which resulted in a 2-day surge of visitors when listed at www.usatoday.com on March 26 and then in
+Site of the Day award which resulted in a surge of visitors when listed at www.usatoday.com on March 26 and then in

 the print edition on April 1.
+Meanwhile, Chris was using his experience from RailServe.com

 was published on the front page of the regional "Neighbors" section of the Philadelphia Inquirer.

-The article gave a description and history of Chris's computer work including the development of RailServe.com.
+narrative of Chris's computer work including the development of RailServe.com.

 "From Baku, Azerbaijan to Yokohama, Japan and all stops in